travis-ci/travis.rb/README.md

 puts job.log.body
 ```

-If you plan to print our the body, be aware that it might contain malicious escape codes.
+If you plan to print out the body, be aware that it might contain malicious escape codes.
 For this reason, we added `colorized_body`, which removes all the unprintable characters, except for ANSI color codes, and `clean_body` which also removes the color codes.

 ``` ruby
 puts job.log.colorized_body